Aydin-ab/ray-aydin/doc/source/train/deprecated-user-guides/fault-tolerance-deprecated-api.rst

 A Train experiment may be interrupted due to one of the following reasons:

-- The experiment was manually interrupted (for example, Ctrl+C, or pre-empted head node instance).
+- The experiment was manually interrupted (for example, CTRL+C, or pre-empted head node instance).
 - The head node crashed (for example, OOM or some other runtime error).
 - The entire cluster went down (for example, network error affecting all nodes).